• Skip to primary navigation

 • Rake a fork back and forth over the squash halves to remove the flesh in strands.
 Place the strands in a bowl and set them aside.
 You should have about 4 cups of strands.

-• Heat the butter in a large saucepan over medium-high heat.
+• Heat the butter in a large saucepan or skillet over medium-high heat.
 When the butter melts and starts to foam, add the spaghetti squash strands, kosher salt, black pepper, and garlic powder.
 Cook, stirring, until the noodles are well-coated, 1-2 minutes.

 Notes